zirui2333/ziirui-resume-repo-frontend/README.md

 ## 1. Installation

+If you're interesting at using my webiste style.
 Please checkout [Papermod](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation#getting-started-) for setting up both Hugo and Papermod theme.
 You can also see **reference** section to get detailed implementation of cool features!

 ## 2. Reference